-Do you remember playing a “hot potato” game as a young child called “The Wonderball” in which a ball is passed from person to person while you try to avoid being the last to hold it?
+Do you remember playing a “hot potato” game as a young child called “The Wonderball” in which a ball is passed from person to person, while a rhyming passage is recited aloud, and you try to avoid being the last to hold it?
 More importantly, do you recall a melody that accompanied the verse?
 I can answer that one for you: no.

 Kristin C. Hall, on her website, acknowledges some simple chord changes – but does not specific any particular melody line.
 Also, some kind soul has posted a home-spun version on YouTube that includes something along the lines of a melody, however one that likely exists in that household and nowhere else.